 Our Behaviour Therapists have received first-hand Intensive Interaction training.

-If you would like more information about interventions and techniques our Behaviour Therapists use, don’t hesitate to contact us.
+If you would like more information about interventions and techniques our Behaviour Therapists use please do not hesitate to contact us.